 - Do not purchase essential oils on Amazon, Ebay or Etsy, or any other commercial platforms where anyone can sign up and sell, or grocery stores and discount department stores, such as Ross, Marshalls etc. Even though the oils may be pure, there is no guarantee that they are within their shelf life.
 Oxidized oils create skin and mucous membrane irritation.

 - Does the company purchase directly from their distillers and producers?
 Some boutique companies can not afford to purchase every single oil from distillers.
 This is fine as long as the majority of their oils come directly from their distillers.

 - Does their website provide in-depth essential oils education/blogs?

 - Does their label list the source of the essential oil and their corresponding Latin name?

-- does the company’s website provide detailed essential oils’ profiles such as origins, properties, safety and shelf life and their batch history?
+- does the company’s website provide detailed essential oils’ profiles such as origins, properties, safety, distillation date and shelf life and their batch history?
 Distillation date is very important.
 Essential oils except a few such as Patchouli, start degrading once extracted.
 And essential oils do have shelf life!